Sunday 24th October, 2004

 “Right … I just thought—”

-“Is there something—” A raised hand silenced the nervous lawyer.
+“Is there something—” A raised hand silenced the nervous lawyer who had stood to look around.

-The big man stood, took a step forward and turned to look around.
+The big man stood, took a step forward and turned to peer between the trees.
 Satisfied all was okay, he moved back and sat on the tree.
 He tapped the area to his right.
-“Sit down, Franny—take the weight off your feet mate.”
+“Sit down, Franny.
+Take the weight off your feet, mate.”

-Elliott had stood up due to nerves and made a token attempt at wiping the rough bark before sitting again.
+Elliott made a token attempt at wiping the rough bark before sitting again.
 He forced himself to put up with the childhood nickname; Franny.
-It would be all over after today.
+It would be all over soon, he’d have some much-needed extra cash, and this maniac would be out of his life.
 He half-turned to his left.
-“Do you know where you’ll go when you’ve … you know, when you have money?”
+“Do you know where you’ll go when you’ve… you know, when you have money?”

 “Right.”
-Elliott hoped the relief wasn’t obvious in his single word response.
+Elliott hoped the relief wasn’t apparent in his single word response.

 McQuade focused on a man and woman in a small rowboat out in the loch.
 “Ha, ha, ha—fucking pussies.”
 The crook raised his right hand, pointed with his forefinger and moved his thumb, imitating taking a shot at the couple in the boat.